-"DOMESTIC INVESTORS have absorbed the bulk of the selldowns," the analysts said.
+"Domestic investors have absorbed the bulk of the sell-downs," the analysts said.

-As a result of promoter selldowns, the promoter holding in the BSE-200 Index has fallen to 48.8% in the June quarter (for which the data is available) from 50.3% in the December, 2022 quarter.
-The combined holding of domestic investors (mutual funds. local institutions and retail investors) has increased by 90 basis points to 23.5% at the end of the June quarter.
+As a result of promoter selldowns, the promoter holding in the BSF-200 Index has fallen to 48.8% in the June quarter (for which the data is available) from 50.3% in the December, 2022 quarter.
+The combined holding of domestic investors has increased by 90 basis points to 23.5% at the end of the June quarter.
 The holding of foreign portfolio investors has increased by a modest 26 bps to 21.7% over the same period, while the holding of others (AIFs, PMS fall under this category) has increased 31 bps to 6%.